ncsl/network_neuroscience_epilepsy/README.md

 • raw EDF files

-• (temporarily) patient_info.mat - a database of patient information including seizure start and end marks.
+• (temporarily) patient_info.mat - a database of patient information including seizure start and end marks and other patient metadata.

 ## edf2eeg